strixthekiet/Vinuni-COMP1020TermProject/README.md

 - Admin Dashboard: The system should provide an admin dashboard where the administrator can cancel booking sports items, view booking history, and manage users.
 - Add Sports Items: The system should allow the administrator to add new sports items to the system.
 - Edit Sports Items: The system should allow the administrator to edit existing sports items, such as changing the name, description, or availability.
-- Delete Sports Items: The system should allow the administrator to delete sports items that are no longer in use.
 - Manage Users: The system should allow the administrator to manage user accounts, including creating new accounts.

 ## Benefits